rakeshmaity271/obfs/README.md

 ## Notes

-- We've developed our own Laravel obfuscator package that replaces `mmanda/laravel-obfs`
+- We've developed our own Laravel obfuscator package with unique features
 - Our package provides the same command structure with enhanced features
 - The standalone obfuscator works without requiring Laravel framework
 - The Laravel package is ready for publication to Packagist